 If nonsurgical methods do not work to relieve pain and other symptoms, or if the pain begins to get worse, Drs.
 Hostin, Wiesman, and Kishan may suggest surgery.
 Surgical procedures to treat spinal stenosis are primarily designed to relieve the pressure on the spinal cord and nerves, and thus, surgeons perform minimally invasive decompression surgery.

 Minimally invasive surgery really helps.
 These procedures involve much smaller (3- to 15-millimeter) incisions with highly specialized surgical instruments with magnification.
 There are many benefits to using minimally invasive surgery and they are as follows:

 - F\aster recovery time

 Plus, minimally invasive surgeries occur on an outpatient basis, meaning most patients will return home the same day as their surgery.

-Getting an Evaluation and Treatment for Cervical Stenosis at Southwest Scoliosis Institute
+Getting an Evaluation and Treatment for Cervical Stenosis at the Southwest Scoliosis and Spine Institute

-If you have any of the symptoms listed above and you think you may have cervical spinal stenosis, it’s important to see an orthopedic spine specialist who can properly evaluate and treat it.
-All of our orthopedic surgeons, Dr. Richard Hostin, Dr. Kathryn Wiesman, and Dr. Shyam Kishan, have expert experience in diagnosing and treating complex spine conditions like cervical spinal stenosis.
+If you have any of the symptoms listed above and you think you may have cervical spinal stenosis, it’s important to see an orthopedic spine specialist like those at the Southwest Scoliosis and Spine Institute, which has offices in Dallas, Plano, and Frisco, Texas.
+All of our orthopedic surgeons, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have expert experience in diagnosing and treating complex spine conditions like cervical spinal stenosis.